How curl Became Like This

 More than 100,000 unique visitors of the curl web site.
 25 mirrors.

-We dropped support for Gopher.
-We found bugs in the implementation that turned out having been introduced years ago, so with the conclusion that nobody had found out in all this time we removed it instead of fixing it.
+January: We dropped support for Gopher.
+We found bugs in the implementation that turned out to have been introduced years ago, so with the conclusion that nobody had found out in all this time we removed it instead of fixing it.

 145,000 unique visitors. >100 GB downloaded.

-The project switched over to use git instead of CVS for source code control
+March: The project switched over to use git (hosted by github) instead of CVS for source code control

 Added support for PolarSSL to do the SSL/TLS stuff